woltapp/memories/README.md

 ### Running out of memory

-In theory, our largest _working set_ should be a big as the amount of memory we've given to the runtime.
+In theory, our largest possible _working set_ should be a big as the amount of memory we've given to the runtime.
 If we go past that, we'll get the dreaded `java.lang.OutOfMemoryError`.
 Due to various issues related to actual implementation choices (fragmentation, generation sizes, humongous allocations), we'll always get this earlier.

 When does one get OOM on ART?